stevepurdie/saap-docs/content/for-developers/onboarding/secrets.md

       labels:
         key: value
 "```"
-From the above configuration, a kubernetes secret is created.
+From the above configuration, a Kubernetes secret is created.

 Let's add a sample secret for Stakater Nordmart Review UI application for demo.